Rooted America: Immobility and Segregation of the Intercounty Migration Network: THEORY

-The second characteristic of extant literature on U.S. immobility is its common approach in viewing migration as a feature of geographical areas.
-This approach examines the characteristics of an areal unit that influence the marginal migration rates of its population.
-This marginal approach is empirically straightforward, and has unquestionably contributed to our understanding regarding the driving forces of migration by identifying the associations between demographic and economic features of an areal unit and the total flow of population into or out of it (\citealt{partridge_dwindling_2012,treyz_dynamics_1993}).
-Yet, migration - by definition, population moving from one location to another - is \emph{inherently} relational, having properties that cannot, in general, be reduced to the features of individual areal units.
+The second characteristic of the extant literature on U.S. immobility is that studies usually view migration as a feature of geographical areas.
+This approach examines the characteristics of an areal unit that influence its net immigration and emigration rates, such as percentages of current residents who are immigrants and/or emigrants.
+It is in essence a marginal approach that sums up (i.e., marginalizes) the migration flows from/to each areal unit across all destinations/origins to describe the overall mobility of each place.
+The marginal approach is empirically straightforward, and has unquestionably contributed to our understanding regarding the driving forces of migration by identifying the associations between demographic and economic features of an areal unit and the scale of its population inflows or outflows (e.g., \citealt{partridge_dwindling_2012,treyz_dynamics_1993}).
+Yet, migration - by definition, population moving from one place to another - is \emph{inherently} relational, having properties that cannot be reduced to the features of individual areal units.
 For instance, studies considering net in- or out-migration rates in isolation must choose either the sending or receiving area as focus of analysis (thereby obscuring the joint roles of areas as origins and destinations), or must merge in- and out- migration to obtain a net migration rate (which confounds inflows and outflows).
-Beyond the fact that every pairwise migration flow among sending and receiving sites depends on both the properties of the sender and the receiver, such studies are unable to account for dyadic factors jointly affecting specific pairs of areal units (e.g., geographical proximity and political difference) and higher-order effects involving interactions among the flows themselves (e.g., reciprocal population exchange arising from return migration).
-Probing such mechanisms requires a dyadic representation of the migration system, and is a distinctive advantage of the network or the relational approach.
+Beyond the fact that every pairwise migration flow among sending and receiving areas depends on both the properties of the sender and the receiver, such studies are unable to account for relational factors, such as geographical proximity and political difference between areal units.
+Neither can this approach consider the interactions among migration flows, such as reciprocal population exchange ($A\rightarrow B$ \& $B\rightarrow A$) arising from return migration.
+Probing such mechanisms requires a different theorization of the migration process, a systems theory of migration.